This chapter is relevant to the aims of Section K2(i) from the 2017 CICM Primary Syllabus

 - It should only have an anaesthetic effect.
 All agents fail this test, as all agents have some circulatory effects, even if they are exerted by means of depressing sympathetic activity in the course of generalised neurological depression.

 - There should be minimal interindividual variation in dose.
 You should have some predictability in the per-kilogram dosing of your agent.
 This is probably most true for ketamine, and least true for benzodiazepines, though the author has no scientific evidence to support those statements beyond personal anecdote.
-An exam answer would point out that all

 - It should not have a withdrawal or rebound phenomenon.
 Upon ceasing the drug, there should be no adverse consequence.
 This characteristic may actually contradict some of the pharmacokinetic characteristics listed above.
 A sustained infusion of the agent may result in some pharmacodynamic remodelling, such as the reduction or increase in receptors which is seen in drug tolerance.
 For an agent which rapidly and completely disappears from the circulation when the infusion is turned off, the sudden loss of effect could be disastrous.
 The long washout of drugs like midazolam and morphine may actually be protective against withdrawal when the drug is abruptly ceased.